JCluzet/42_EXAM/README.md

   - [x] New Subjects ExamRank02 APRIL 2022
-  - [x] Add more exercice at level 4 for ExamRank02
   - [x] Subject drawn at random
   - [x] Exponential waiting for a correction
   - [x] X Hours maximum